DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 [Log the payload of matched rules](https://developers.cloudflare.com/waf/managed-rules/payload-logging/), if required, to help diagnosing the behavior of the rules.
 The encrypted payloads can be found in the Metadata field in [Firewall events](https://developers.cloudflare.com/logs/reference/log-fields/zone/firewall_events/) logs.

-It is also generally recommended to disable [Browser Integrity Check (BIC)](https://developers.cloudflare.com/waf/tools/browser-integrity-check/), especially to prevent potential false positives with API / automated traffic.
+> _**Note**: it is also generally recommended to disable (globally or selectively) [Browser Integrity Check (BIC)](https://developers.cloudflare.com/waf/tools/browser-integrity-check/), especially to prevent potential false positives with APIs / automated traffic and non-browser endpoints.
+Use modern detections like WAF Managed Rules and Bot Management instead._

 Reference: [Security Events](https://developers.cloudflare.com/waf/analytics/security-events/) and [Changelog](https://developers.cloudflare.com/changelog/).